daitangio/misterio/README.md

    Proceed to the next target if it fails

+# Tips
+Under docker for window, add COMPOSE_CONVERT_WINDOWS_PATHS=1 on yout env path if you plan to bind stuff like
+> /var/run/docker.sock:/var/run/docker.sock

+This will enable your roles to run on windows and on linux dameons seamless.
+See https://stackoverflow.com/a/52866439/75540 for more details

 # The Hype
 1. It is trivial to parallelize misterio-ssh or the replace docker-compose with K8s clusters (try and push me back).
 2. You can add git submodules below roles/ to link recipe (your personal "ansible galaxy" is docker hub!)
+3. No complex stuff to learn: it is DOCKER!